carpentries-incubator/SDC-BIDS-sMRI/_episodes/03-Image_Preproc_Part2.md

         - 305 normal MRI brains were linearly coregistered (9-param) to 241 brains that had been coregistered (roughly) to the Talairach atlas.
     - [Collin27](https://journals.lww.com/jcat/Abstract/1998/03000/Enhancement_of_MR_Images_Using_Registration_for.32.aspx)
         - One individual scanned 27 times and the images linearly registered to create an average with high SNR and structure definition
-        - linearly registered to the MNI 305.
+        - Linearly registered to the MNI 305
-        - Used by SPM
     - [MNI152 linear a.k.a.
 ICBM152](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC1088516/) (International Consortium for Brain Mapping)
-        - an average of 152 T1-weighted MRI scans from young adults
+        - An average of 152 T1-weighted MRI scans from young adults
-        - linearly coregistered (9-param) to the MNI 305
+        - Linearly coregistered (9-param) to the MNI 305
-        - higher resolution and better contrast than the MNI305
+        - Higher resolution and better contrast than the MNI305
         - Used by SPM
     - [MNI152 nonlinear](https://link.springer.com/chapter/10.1007%2F11866763_8)
         - Version of MNI152 nonlinearly registered to MNI 305